Paycheck Protection Program overview

 Here's what we know

-Since then, the SBA has continued to release additional guidance to include more flexibility for borrowers, as well as more clarity around the loan forgiveness application process.
+Over the past several weeks, the SBA has released guidance to include more flexibility for borrowers, as well as more clarity around the loan forgiveness application process and instructions.
 Some highlights include:

 - Providing an option for most borrowers to extend their covered period for loan forgiveness

-- Introducing a new “EZ” application form for borrowers who meet certain criteria
+- Introducing a new “EZ” application form for borrowers who meet certain criteria.
+Forgiveness instructions from the SBA on Form 3508EZ can be found here.

 - Allowing businesses more time to spend funds and to use a larger share of the loan forgiveness amount on non-payroll costs